echometerain/echometerain.github.io/_posts/2023-08-26-lilys-biosphere.md

 On one of those restless nights, perhaps, you convinced yourself that consciousness was a curse.
 That we were all pointless flesh-on-bone tormented by an overdeveloped awareness of this fact, plagued by a society that romanticizes suffering and thinks continued subsistence is a virtue.
 For months I heard the same drunken depressive rants ad nauseam, but never did I attempt to help.
 Was it resentment?
 Fear?
 Apathy?
 I don’t know anymore.
 But you were not there for me, so I was not there for you.

-I discovered your Biosphere protocol on television.
+I discovered the Biosphere protocol on television.
 You never told me about it.

 It was one of those tabloid shows that children watch for hope and technologists watch for emotional suppression.
 The usual ramblings about revolutions, breakthroughs, and whatever buzzwords were popular at the time.
 I did not expect to hear your name.<br /><br /> They introduced your protocol as a dance between three components: